JSBSim-Team/jsbsim/joss_paper/paper.md

 - Simulation integration.
 See @Park:2008:Experimental:Evaluation:UAV:TMO, @Gimenes:2008:Using:Flight:Simulation, @Nicolosi:DeMarco:2018:Roll:Performance:Assessment, @Xin:2022:Hardware:In:Loop:UAV:Swarm, @Chen:2023:IMFlySim, @Saber:2025:Integration:JSBSim:Unreal, @Trang:2026:Building:Flight:Simulation.

+JSBSim's versatility is further expanded by its blossoming Python ecosystem, which has seen over one million cumulative downloads across PyPI and Conda.
+While its established C++ integration remains fundamental, there is a significant growth in users leveraging Python's ubiquity in the research, engineering, and AI communities.
+This trend is reflected in a growing number of applications that utilize interactive notebooks to provide a didactic interface, effectively lowering the barrier to entry.
+Moreover, Python enables a more dynamic approach to simulation, allowing users to complement traditional XML scripting with complex programmatic scenarios and to develop sophisticated aerodynamic or propulsion models through the `external_reactions` interface.

 # Acknowledgements

 JSBSim is currently being maintained and developed by Bertrand Coconnier, Sean McLeod, and Agostino De Marco, along with contributions from the broader community.
 Initial architecture and development was done by Jon Berndt, with major contributions from Tony Peden, David Megginson, and David Culp.
 Initial integration into the FlightGear open source flight simulator was assisted by Curt Olson.

 # References